kalnajslab-org/StratoCore_LPC/README.md

 updated with those modifications on 01-Jun-2024.

 This is the main Teensy application for the LPC main board.
-It depends on several other source coderepositories and Arduino libraries.
+It depends on several other source code repositories and Arduino libraries.

 For the time being, we have decided to put all of the application